+ Premiere Recording = 15 titles

 arranged by William A. Fisher

-5. Chester - words and music: William Billings, 1778
+words and music: William Billings, 1778

 6.+ Song of Thanksgiving -- music: William Billings

-(ballad written about the end of the American Revolution/
+ballad written about the end of the American Revolution/

-edited by Roger Hall)
+edited and arranged by Roger Hall

 New England Singing-Masters

-7. The Bird - William Billings, 1790
+8. +The Bird - William Billings, 1790

-8. +Victory - Daniel Read, 1793
+10. +Victory - Daniel Read, 1793

-9. +New Bethlehem - Edward French, 1799
+11. +New Bethlehem - Edward French, 1799

 U.S. Constitution and First President

-The Grand Constitution, 1787
+12. +The Grand Constitution, 1787

-Constitution Song - tune: Yankee Doodle, 1788
+13. +Constitution Song - tune: Yankee Doodle, 1788

-Ode to President George Washington - tune" God Save The King,1789
+14.+Ode to President George Washington - tune: God Save The King,1789

 War of 1812

-words: Francis Scott Key, 1814/
+Star Spangled Banner - words: Francis Scott Key, 1814/

-music: To Anacreon (19th century choral arrangement)
+tune: To Anacreon in Heaven (19th century choral arrangement)

-12. + Peace - words: Esther Talbot, 1814
+16. + Peace - words: Esther Talbot, 1814

 The Civil War Decade

-13. John Brown and Battle Hymn of the Republic - 1861-62 (original versions)
+17. +John Brown and Battle Hymn of the Republic - 1861-62

-14. +A Praye For The Captive - words & music: Sister Cecilia DeVere, 1862
+words and music: Sister Cecilia DeVere, 1862

-15. +Give Us This Day - words and music: Stephen C. Foster, 1863
+19. +Give Us This Day - words and music: Stephen C. Foster, 1863

-16. + Angel of Peace - words: Oliver Wendell Holmes Sr, 1869/
+20. + Hymn of Peace - words: Oliver Wendell Holmes Sr, 1869/

 music: Matthais Keller - American Hymn, 1866